 The rivalry between Mickey and Donald has been well documented over the years, but very few people know that said rivalry was only between Donald and the younger Mickey.

-In fact, according to public sources, Donald and Mickey Sr’s first meeting gave the impression that a solid friendship would blossom.
-During the year they worked together, both of them got along very well and Donald was happy to play second fiddle to Mickey in a few cartoons.
+In fact, according to many sources, Donald and Mickey Sr’s first meeting gave the impression that a solid friendship would blossom if it hadn’t been cut short by the latter’s untimely death.
+During the year they worked together both of them got along very well, and Donald was happy to play second fiddle to Mickey in a few cartoons.

 The problems started in 1938 when, at the age of 18, Donald auditioned for the role of Rhett Butler in MGM’s adaptation of.
 The role of Butler was originally written as a young man, and Donald was thought to be one of the front runners for the role.